juju/docs/src/en/juju-block.md

     juju enable-command destroy-model
 ```

+!!!
+Important:
+    The `--force` option supported by some commands overrides disabled
+    commands.

 ## Re-enabling a command

-The reverse of `disable-command` is `enable-command.` This can be used with
-the corresponding group to restore a user's access to that group's commands:
+To re-enable a command the `enable-command` is used.

+For example, to restore the commands associated with the 'destroy-model'
+command group:

 ```bash
 juju enable-command destroy-model
 ```

-By default, these actions are performed against the currently selected
+As usual, these actions are performed against the currently selected
-controller and model, but specific models can be targeted by using the
-additional '-m' or '--model' argument.
+controller and model.

-If you need to list which commands have been disabled, use `disabled-commands`:
+To list which commands have been disabled, use `disabled-commands`:

 ```bash
 juju disabled-commands